leo-colisson/proof-at-the-end/README.md

 ### Configuration and how to use and create styles ###

 You can very easily configure this package, and choose how each theorem/proof must be displayed by providing a value in `OPTIONS`.
-For example, if you would like to keep the proof of a theorem in the main text like any normal theorem, use the `normal` option:
+For example, if you would like to keep the proof of a theorem in the main text like any normal theorem, use the `normal` option.

 ```latex
 \begin{theoremEnd}[normal]{thm}[A title]